AntonEliatra/k8s-cert-manager-opensearch/README.md

  - Creation of self signed CA using cert manager
  - Creation of cert manager certificates signed by selfsigned CA
  - Deployment of Opensearch/Dashboards using helm
+ - Generation of certificates using Let's Encrypt
+ - Doployment of Opensearch/Dashboards with Let's Encryt certificates

 ## Technologies used:
  - EKS Cluster